 - Start by placing the twine around the back of the turkey.

 - As you bring the twine around to the front make sure to pass overtop the wings, which will help hold them in place.

-There are a lot of reasons for spatchcocking your turkey vs. the traditional way.
-The most commonly used reason is that a spatchcocked turkey will cook in almost half the time and will yield a crispier skin.
-It is also flatter so it may fit better in your pellet grill or oven (if vertical space is an issue.)
+There are a lot of reasons for spatchcocking your turkey vs. smoking the traditional way.
+The most commonly used reason is that a spatchcocked turkey will yield a crispier skin.
+While there is no spatchcock turkey cooking time chart, the turkey will cook in almost half the time.
+It also lays more flat so it may fit better in your pellet grill or oven (if vertical space is an issue.)